 The show was noteworthy for Sam Kinison and Roseanne Barr showing their uncensored way, but it was Bill who, at the time, was known by nearly no one.

 It’s Just A Ride The first film documenting Bill Hicks’ life as a stand up comedian (1988-1993). ((video))

-Made soon after his death, It’s Just A Ride, includes interviews with Jay Leno and David Letterman talking about their relationships with Bill, and the unfortunate timing in the way those relationships ended.
+Made soon after his death, It’s Just A Ride, includes interviews with friends, family, and many of the best stand up comedians who appreciated Bill’s talent and the courage deliver courageJay Leno and David Letterman talking about their relationships with Bill, and the unfortunate timing in the way those relationships ended.
 Especially Letterman.

-October 1, 1993 — The infamous day Letterman sided with the CBS not wanting to piss off the Christians who advertise, rather than with Bill’s viciously honest, often lonely, and always funny voice.
+November 1, 1993 — The infamous day Letterman sided with the CBS not wanting to piss off the Christians who advertise, rather than with Bill’s viciously honest, often lonely, and always funny voice.

 Eric Bogosian, Richard Belzer, Rich Jeni, and other comedians who knew Bill best, speak between live clips of Bill onstage throughout his bright shining, decade-long career … a time on planet Earth that he would be happy having compared to Jimi Hendrix, a hero of Bill’s who he placed prominently alongside John Lennon, Bob Dylan, Rage Against The Machine, Nirvana, Tool, and of course The King, the king called Elvis.

 The Goat Boy Rises— Bill Hicks profile, written by his friend John Lahr for The New Yorker.